m3mentomor1/OneSwipe/README.md

 **1. Clone this repository.**

-   Copy & paste this command into your terminal:
+   Run this command in your terminal:
    ```
    git clone https://github.com/m3mentomor1/Dating_Web-App.git
    ```

 **2. Go to the repository's main directory.**

-   Copy & paste this command into your terminal:
+   Run this command in your terminal:
    ```
    cd Dating_Web-App
    ```

 **3. Install back-end dependencies.**

-   Copy & paste this command into your terminal:
+   Run this command in your terminal:
    ```
    bundle install
    ```